Search results for

 Symfonium

-Price: Free / $4.49 per item
+Price: Free / In-app purchases ($4.99 – $5.99 per item)

-Symfonium screenshot 2022
+Symfonium screenshot

 Symfonium is a different kind of music app.
 It does play music.
 However, it aggregates music from home server services like Plex, Emby, Jellyfin, Subsonic, Kodi, and others.
 That means you can leave your music at home on your computer, set up a server with one of the aforementioned services, and it’ll stream to Symfonium.
 The app also includes UPnP support, Chromecast support, offline playback, Android Auto support, and more.
 In fact, this is more customizable with more features than many local music players on this list.
 This is a nice way to go because you still get the streaming experience, but it’s with your music, and you don’t have to worry about your music taking up space on your device.
-The pro version costs $3.99, and we think it’s worth it.

-Poweramp Music Player (Trial)
+Poweramp Music Player

 Poweramp screenshot 2022

 Poweramp has long been one of the go-to music player app choices for a lot of Android users.
 It has a sleek interface with themes that you can download from the Google Play Store.
-The interface can be too clever for its own good sometimes.
+The interface can sometimes be too clever for its own good.
 It’s otherwise fast, efficient, and powerful, and there are themes available if you want to go that route.
 The app also includes many playback features, including gapless playback and crossfade, and it has support for several types of playlists along with Android Auto support.

 You’ll also find widgets, tag editing, and more customization settings.
 You can even download lyrics if you need to.
 It’s a powerful player that seems to strike the right chord with almost everyone.
-However, you can enjoy the goodness of the app for free only for 15 days, after which you’ll need to buy the app for a $6.99 one-time purchase.
-This is a meagre amount if you consider everything that the app has to offer.
+However, you can enjoy the goodness of the app for free only for 15 days, after which you’ll need to buy the app for a $7.99 one-time purchase.
+This is a meager amount if you consider everything that the app has to offer.

 YouTube Music

-YouTube Music screenshot 2021
+YouTube Music screenshot

 YouTube Music is technically a music streaming service, but you can also use it as a local music player.
 The app should ask you if you want to look at music on your device when you launch it.
 The UI is average at best, and most of its features revolve around its streaming platform.